KennedyIDK/bash-scripts/.functions/README.md

 To make the required functions available to the script you must either:

 1. Put all necessary functions in `~/bin/.functions` as I have.
-2. Put all necessary functions somewhere else and update `functions_dir` in the `setup_and_depencencies` to that location.
+2. Put all necessary functions somewhere else and update `functions_dir` in the `setup_and_dependencies` to that location.
 3. Put all necessary functions within the script and remove the sourcing logic from the `setup_and_dependencies` function.

 Each script has its own README listing required functions and a one-liner to install them.
 If you would rather install all the functions you can do so with: